Sasha Knezev

-Sasha Knezev (Саша Кнежев), is a Serbian American filmmaker and author.
+Sasha Knezev (Саша Кнежев) is a Serbian American filmmaker and author.
 Knezev has written, produced and directed feature films, short films, commercials, and has authored a book on Eastern European film titled Through the Western Lens, which was published in Europe.
 Knezev is the son of Serbian immigrants from Šabac, Serbia, a cultural and iconic city in the former Yugoslavia that was a breeding ground for artists, musicians and writers.
 Knezev's grandfather Milan was a theatrical actor, his father a singer and mother an art and set-designer.

 Early life

-Born in Los Angeles, Knezev grew up in San Pedro, Los Angeles, a tough blue-collar town within Los Angeles County where many emigrants from the former Yugoslavia settled.
-Though San Pedro is mostly Croatian, at the time of Knezev's upbringing his generation simply referred to themselves as "Yugoslavs."
+Born in Los Angeles, Knezev grew up in San Pedro, Los Angeles, a blue-collar town within Los Angeles County where many emigrants from the former Yugoslavia settled.
+Though San Pedro is mostly Croatian, at the time of Knezev's upbringing his generation simply referred to themselves as "Yugoslavs".
 The Port of Los Angeles served as a setting for many of Knezev's character while a young writer.
 Knezev attended the School of Cinematic Arts with a BA and MA in Critical Studies, with an emphasis in Eastern European Cinema and American Modernity films of the 1970s.